 Studies have shown that abandoned crab traps can be recovered from the environment and modified to support the development of oyster reefs.
 Oyster reefs provide a wide range of valuable ecosystem services by improving water quality, by providing habitat for a diverse range of finfish and invertebrates, and by protecting shorelines from erosion.

-The objective of the following survey is to gather detailed information on the distribution and abundance of abandoned crab traps along the South Carolina coast, in part to direct future crab trap recovery efforts.
+The objective of the following smart phone application is to gather detailed information on the distribution and abundance of abandoned crab traps along the South Carolina coast, in part to direct future crab trap recovery efforts.

 The Marine Debris Tracker application was created by Jenna Jambeck and NOAA's Marine Debris Program.

 Use the QR codes below for your Android or iPhone to go to the app store and download this free app or visit Marine Debris Tracker app.